Buy the Books

 Following the great success of the first East Midlands Napoleonic Day in February this year, an expanded event is planned for 2018. the EAST MIDLAND NAPOLEONIC DAYS are scheduled for the weekend of 3/4 March with some old friends returning and lots of new features and speakers.
+HELION BOOKS and THE WATERLOO ASSOCIATION have come on board as sponsors, so hopefully the event should continue to grow.
 Keep an eye on the button bottom left for latest.
 More news soon!

 THE POWER OF THIRTEEN

 There is a book of short stories on the way.
 Titled "A Dozen Bakers" the tales fill in one or two gaps in the Ties of Bloodcanon and give more back story to some favourite characters, as well as highlighting some interesting and lesser known historical episodes.
 So, if you are intrigued by Sir John Moore's adventures in Sweden, how the British won the Battle of the Nations, Lord Cochrane, Nelson at Cadiz or perhaps Lord Wellington's counterfeiting racket, this is the book for you!

 Peter has put an author page on Facebook. click this link Facebook Page

 Peter gave not one, but two talks at the Stamford Georgian Festival in September.
 The spendid Arts Centre Ballroom saw a knowldgeable crowd enjoying social history talk, "Love and War, Sherry and Tripe", which was followed by an examination of the historical novel, "Fact and Fiction" at the Endowed School Chapel.See www.stamfordgeorgianfestival.co.uk for full details.